EmberEmu/Ember/docs/Logging.md

 LOG_DEBUG_FILTER_GLOB(PLAYER_TRADE) << "Example message" << LOG_ASYNC;
 ```

+# Compile-Time Disabling
+If desired, logging statements can be removed from the produced binary entirely via defines.
+To remove *all* logging statements, define "NO_LOGGING".
+To selectively remove statements for a severity, define "NO_SEVERITY_LOGGING" where SEVERITY is replaced with the severity to remove.

+Note that the disabling macros prepend the logging statements with an *if(false)* conditional to allow for the compiler to optimise-out.
+If optimisations are disabled, the compiler may not remove all traces of the logging statements.

 # Thread Safety
 Logger objects and all sinks are entirely thread safe.
 It is also safe to create multiple logger instances within a single process, even when using console sinks (assuming C++11).